jcsaezal/panbuild/README.md

 The value of the `options` property for the various targets shown earlier could be made simpler by leveraging two observations:

 1. The `-N` option of Pandoc is used by all targets, and thus specified multiple times in the file
-2. The name of the output files for each targets follows the same pattern: `report.<extension>`, where the extension can be automatically determined by Pandoc thanks to the `-t` and `-s` options (if present).
+2. The name of the output files for each target follows the same pattern: `report.<extension>`, where `<extension>` can be automatically determined by Pandoc, thanks to the `-t` and `-s` options (if present).

-Based on that, we can use this other alternative build file:
+According to these observation, we could rewrite the build file as follows:

 ```yaml
 pandoc_common: